 Top Tip: Try moving your arm back and forth from your elbow in a sweeping motion.
 It’s easier to draw longer and more accurate hatching lines.

 If you want movement, draw from the arm, if you want precision, draw from the wrist.

-The edge of the shadow will differ according to the strength of the light, the distance the shadow is cast from the object, and the angle it is viewed.
+The edge of the shadow cast will differ according to the strength and direction of the light, the distance the shadow is cast from the object, and the angle it is viewed.

-The edge is always diffused to a greater or lesser extent.
-Very sharp linear edges tend to look wrong.
+A shadow’s edge is always diffused to a greater or lesser extent.
+Very sharp edges tend to look wrong.

-I don’t want contour lines so I taper the shading at the edge of the shadow.
-I might do that by using the side of the pencil lead to make the edge less distinct and grainier or I might rub out the edge with a kneadable eraser.
+I don’t want contour lines so I taper the shading at the edges of the shadows.
+I might do that by using the side of the pencil lead to make the edge less distinct and grainier or I might erase the edge with a kneadable eraser.

-Softer edges can be shaded out using a progressively lighter touch until the tone disappears.
-If you don’t want to retain the grain, or you draw on a smooth paper surface, you can soften the edges with a cotton bud.
+Softer edges can be shaded out using a progressively lighter touch.
+If you don’t want to retain the paper grain, or you draw on a smooth paper surface, you can soften the edges with a cotton bud or blender.

 How to Draw Realistic Depth in the Shadow

-Over the years I’ve come to realize that a shadow, cast over a flat surface, looks more authentic if the core is lighter than the outer rim.
+Over the years I’ve come to realize that shadows, cast over a flat surface, look more authentic if the core shadows are lighter than the outer rim.

-Further Reading: How to Create Depth in Your Drawing and See it Improve
+This sister post teaches you: How to Create Depth in Your Drawing

 Calculating Where The Shadow Lies

-Most tutorials will show you a diagram showing radials from a light source, hitting the contours of an object. the shadow ends where the trajectory of the line touches a surface.
+Most tutorials will show you a diagram showing radials from a single light source hitting the contours of an object.
+The shadow ends where the trajectory of the straight line touches a surface.
 Fine in theory and of little use in real life.

-Now apply those rules to a landscape, in all its complexity, and add some people or animals to the scene.
+Now apply those rules to a landscape, in all its complexity, and add some people, trees, buildings, and animals to the scene.
 Each will have a shadow and they will overlap.
-It’s not so easy now.
+It’s not so easy.

-Maybe you’re adding a figure to a scene or wish to merge two reference photos together.
+Maybe you’re adding a figure to a scene or merging two reference photos together.
 How do you tackle that?
 If the two photos have different light sources you have a problem.

 My first reaction is to try and source a photo that looks very similar to my reference.
 I scour the internet, Instagram, and google images.
 It’s a long process but eventually, I will find an image that helps me to make an informed guess.

-If you are adding a human figure buy an artist’s manikin and shine a light on it.
+If you are adding a human figure buy an artist’s model figure and shine a light on it.
 That couldn’t be easier.
 If you’re adding animals, can you find some plastic toys and use those?
-Take a look on eBay.

-There are times when it’s virtually impossible to place the shadow correctly without a mock-up of some kind to show you the way.
-The shapes and contours are too complex.
+There are times when it’s virtually impossible to place the shadow correctly without using a mock-up.
+The shape of the object is too complex.

 I have a book by Robert Bateman, one of the world’s great wildlife painters, and there’s a photo of him using a clay model of an egret to help him place it in his painting with the right form and shadows.

 Sometimes you have to go the extra mile.